 - not enough cleaning

-If you have pets and small children, you may be better off cleaning and polishing your floor to an “acceptable” finish, rather than a high perfect finish.
+If you have pets and small children, you may consider polishing your floor to an “acceptable” finish, rather than a high perfect finish.

-We will also give you comprehensive advice; covering cleaning chemicals, equipment and methods, so keeps its looks for a long time.
+We will also give you comprehensive advice; covering cleaning chemicals, equipment and methods, so your marble and other stone floors keep their looks for a long time.

 How To Clean Marble Tiles - A Quick Introduction